John Laurens: In popular culture

 John Laurens was the subject of two short educational films, both released in 1972 by Learning Corporation of America.
 Based on Laurens's correspondence with his father, the first film "The Cause Of Liberty", dramatized the young man's decision to leave England, and the second "The Impossible War" outlined his battles in the Continental Army and his death.
 Michael Douglas played the leading role of Laurens.
+Keene Curtis played his father, Henry.
+Gretchen Corbett played his wife, but was given the name Patty rather than her actual name of Martha.

 Laurens was featured in an episode of the 1984 George Washington miniseries, portrayed by Kevin Conroy.

 Laurens was depicted as a supporting character in the 2015 musical Hamilton.
 Anthony Ramos originated the role of Laurens in the off-Broadway and Broadway casts, including the 2020 film of the stage production.
+Laurens has also been portrayed in the Broadway company of Hamilton by Jordan Fisher.

 Historical tributes

 In October 1782, Alexander Hamilton wrote to General Nathanael Greene of Laurens's death:

 I feel the deepest affliction at the news we have just received at the loss of our dear and inestimable friend Laurens.
 His career of virtue is at end.
 How strangely are human affairs conducted, that so many excellent qualities could not ensure a more happy fate!
 The world will feel the loss of a man who has left few like him behind; and America, of a citizen whose heart realized that patriotism of which others only talk.
 I feel the loss of a friend whom I truly and most tenderly loved, and one of a very small number.

 In 1834, Hamilton's son and biographer John Church Hamilton named his youngest son Laurens Hamilton, a name that continued to recur over several generations in that branch of the Hamilton family.

 Nathanael Greene, in general orders announcing the death of Laurens, wrote "The army has lost a brave officer and the public a worthy citizen."

 Three years after Laurens's death, George Washington responded to a question about Laurens's character by stating that "no man possessed more of the amor patria [love of country].
 In a word, he had not a fault, that I ever could discover, unless intrepidity bordering upon rashness could come under that denomination; and to this he was excited by the purest motives."